 “If I cannot be better than them, I will become so much worse.”
 Title: The Cruel PrinceAuthor: Holly BlackGenre: FantasyPages: 370 pagesPublication date: January 2, 2018 I found out about The Cruel Prince a while back.
 It was one of those books I put on my Goodreads to-read list, but I never had the opportunity … Continue reading Book review – The Cruel Prince (Spoiler Free)

-If you missed the first two parts, here's part one and part two. #5 — Making your marketing plans Look at where you can submit your book to win awards.
+If you missed the first two parts, here's part one and part two. #5 — Making the most of your marketing plans Look at where you can submit your book to win awards.
 (I suggest the Writer's Market book for this.
 They list many places you can to submit to.
-They also come out with an updated version … Continue reading How does a book become a book? — part three
+They also come out with … Continue reading How does a book become a book? — part three

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
-Was it an event or did an idea … Continue reading Author interview with Brian H. Peterson
+Was it an event or did an idea … Continue reading Author interview — Brian H. Peterson

 Vivid characters are an essential part to any story.
 Without strong characters, the story can seem uninteresting and fall apart.
 Understanding your characters is a good way to develop them.
 One creative way to explore your characters is to find songs that describe them.
 For example, I have a character named Victoria who's fighting on … Continue reading A creative way to get to know your characters

 There's always awards—a winner—when it comes to creative arts.
 A favorite to pick.
 But it doesn't have to be that way.
 I attended a music festival a while back.
 I stood surrounded by different genres and styles.
 Artists with more stage lights and fireworks played at the end.
-Those artists, of … Continue reading Can an artist be less than or equal to another?
+Those artists, of course, were more popular … Continue reading Can an artist be less than or equal to another?